 It is an inappropriate reaction to the topic being discussed.
 There is nothing funny about the destruction of the economics livelihoods of millions of people, and his entire body language and demeanor comes across as very bizarre.

-Watch also for another duping delight giggle/smirk towards the end of the clip: “normalcy only returns when the population is largely……”.
-Over the coming months, readers can draw their own conclusions as to what these micro-expressions imply.
+Watch also for another duping delight giggle/smirk towards the end of the clip: “normalcy only returns when we’ve largely ……. the entire global population”.
+Over the coming months and years, readers can draw their own conclusions as to what these micro-expressions imply.

 Unfortunately, this is not a one-off example of this micro-expression from Gates.
 See here and here for longer interviews with Gates, where again there is a relentless smirk on his face for many portions of the interview, particularly at the start.
 Again strikes many as being bizarre.
 What is funny or joyful about any of the events of 2020, which we are all now well aware of?

 2. The McCanns – See the video below for some strange behavior from the McCanns in the days immediately after their daughter’s disappearance in 2007.

 See here for excellent documentary from Sonia Poulton from which this clip is taken.

 3. More From the McCanns – See the video below for a more obviously toxic display of duping delight from Gerry McCann.
 Watch for the smirk on his face as the reporter brings up the idea that his daughter may still be alive.
 Again a completely inappropriate reaction.
 Why would he smirk at this point?